Requirements for Admission (Domestic)

 Admission of Transfer Students

 Transferring from another college?
-As a transfer student, you will apply as a new student and, in addition, provide an official academic transcript from all colleges attended since graduating from high school (even if no college credit was earned).
+As a transfer student, you will apply as a new student and provide official college transcripts for credits you plan to transfer to Tompkins Cortland.
 All official transcripts must be requested by you and sent directly from the former college or university to the admissions office.
-You will not be admitted and transfer credit cannot be granted unless all official transcripts are provided.
+Selective programs, such as Nursing, will require official transcripts from all institutions attended.

 Admission of Non-High School Graduates

-Non-high school graduates must pass the GED or pass your resident’s state approved high school equivalency exam if not a resident of New York.
+Non-high school graduates must pass the GED or another NYS Education Department approved HS equivalency, or pass your resident’s state approved high school equivalency exam if not a resident of New York.
 You may also apply as a non-matriculated student into the 24-credit hour program.
 However, with this option you will receive no financial aid and must pay for all expenses on your own.
 After successfully completing 24 college credits in specific areas of study, you may obtain a New York State High School Equivalency Diploma at which time you may re-apply as a matriculated student to receive financial aid.

 Admission of Home-Schooled Applicants

 If you are home-schooled you may apply for admission to the College once you have reached compulsory age (the school year during which you turn 16 has ended).
-Documentation of a valid and in-effect individualized home instruction plan (IHIP) pursuant to section 100.10 of the Regulations of the Commissioner of Education must be submitted.
-You may also submit a letter of substantial equivalency from your home district Superintendent of Schools (or comparable chief school administrator) verifying that your program was substantially equivalent to a four-year high school program.
-If you are unable to obtain this documentation, you must receive a high school equivalency diploma by passing the TASC or by completing the 24-Credit Hour Program.
-In all cases, you must complete the College's assessment testing.
+You must submit a letter of substantial equivalency from your home district Superintendent of Schools (or comparable chief school administrator) attesting to the student’s completion of an individualized home instruction plan (IHIP) meeting the requirements of Section 100.10 of the Regulations of the Commissioner of Education.
+If you are unable to obtain this documentation, you must receive a high school equivalency diploma by passing the GED/TASC or by completing the 24-Credit Hour Program.

 Admission of Students from Non-Registered NYS High Schools